 Every customer is different and it could be difficult to cater to each one’s exclusive needs – but, if you want to win the race and increase your eCommerce sales, this needs to be done.

-That’s where customer segmentation strategy comes in handy and effective.
+That’s where customer segmentation strategy comes in handy and is effective.
 All you do is organize your audiences into specific, easily trackable segments.
 This way you have a clear idea of each customer segment and gain the power to boost your eCommerce business.

 What is Customer Segmentation?